 Following software development best practices

-When followed, software development best practices help produce good outcomes for both the project in question and the business as a whole.
+When followed, software development best practices help produce good outcomes for both the software quality project in question and the business as a whole.
 They represent an optimal way to work, ensuring clients get the most out of the software we build for them.

 Here at Netguru, we’re all about adhering to agreed-upon standards and guidelines, whether it’s maintaining staging and production environments, carrying out code reviews, or running unit tests.
-If you like the sound of the way we work, take a look at our software development services page.
+If you like the sound of the way we work, take a look at our software development services offering.